 What is a clutchless manual car transmission?

 The main disadvantage of this type of gearbox is, no matter how clever the ECU that controls it is, they’re not mind readers.
 So the systems tend to either be super smooth but useless in performance terms, such as the Smartcar box.
-Or insanely fast shifting (150 milliseconds in the Ferrari Enzo and a reported 55 milliseconds in the one fitted to the Lamborghini Aventador!), but jerky during low speed driving, like the ones fitted to many supercars.
-In fact, many of you will have seen the various Top Gear presenters moaning about certain ‘flappy paddle’ gearboxes for this very reason.
+Or insanely fast shifting (150 milliseconds in the Ferrari Enzo and a reported 55 milliseconds in the one fitted to the Lamborghini Aventador!), but jerky during low speed driving.
+In fact, many of you will have seen various Top Gear presenters moaning about certain ‘flappy paddle’ gearboxes for this very reason.

 What is a twin-clutch car gearbox?

-First used in Porsche Le Mans racers and Audi Group B rally cars in the early 80s, these are known, depending on the manufacturer, by various three letter acronyms – DSG, DCT, PDK, MCT, LDF and more.
-But all boil down to the same thing: a very clever version of a clutchless manual that uses two separate clutches, one for odd numbered gears and one for even numbered gears.
+First used in Porsche Le Mans racers and Audi Group B rally cars in the early 80s, manufacturers use various three letter acronyms – DSG, DCT, PDK, MCT, LDF and more – to refer to twin-clutch gearboxes.
+All boil down to the same thing though: a very clever version of a clutchless manual that uses two separate clutches, one for odd numbered gears and one for even numbered gears.

 The reason for the two separate clutches is what makes twin-clutch gearboxes special.
 It means the next gear, be it up or down, can be pre-selected by the gearbox, allowing an insanely fast gear change time that’s practically undetectable, with just eight milliseconds for an up-shift quoted for the VW/Audi DSG gearbox.
 That is over 60 times faster than the 0.5 seconds most conventional manual gear changes take a driver to complete when pushing hard.
 Which is why twin-clutch equipped cars tend to have better acceleration figures than the otherwise identical manual transmission version of the same car.

 With twin-clutch gearboxes fitted to a wide range of high performance cars, such as top Audi and VW performers, and the Nissan GT-R, aftermarket clutch upgrades allowing twin clutch boxes to handle the huge power levels of tuned cars are already widely available too.
-In fact the Bugatti Veyron’s twin-clutch gearbox was built to handle over 1,000lb/ft of torque as standard!
+In fact the Bugatti Veyron’s twin-clutch gearbox can handle over 1,000lb/ft of torque as standard!